 Oral health starts before a baby’s first tooth comes in.
-Daily habits can support a child’s oral health and build toward a healthy future.
+Here are daily habits to help you support your child’s oral health and build toward a healthy future.

-Before your baby has teeth, gently wipe their gums twice a day with a clean, wet washcloth.
+- Before your baby has teeth, gently wipe their gums twice a day with a clean, wet washcloth.
 Keep up with this routine as teeth start to come in.
-This will help to keep the teeth strong and healthy.
+This will help to keep baby teeth strong and healthy.

-Babies usually get their lower teeth after eight months.
+- Babies usually get their lower teeth after eight months.
 The upper teeth come in at about 10 months.
-When the first teeth show, clean them by adding a small amount of the toothpaste with fluoride to a clean, wet washcloth.
-Then wipe each tooth.
+When they show, clean the first teeth by adding a small amount of toothpaste with fluoride to a clean, wet washcloth.
+Then wipe off each tooth.

 The newsletter designed for anyone who wants to improve oral health for themselves, their families, customers or communities.